Alimzade/xai-efficiency-benchmark/README.md

 ## Utilities 🛠️

-The `utils/` folder contains helper modules for common tasks:
+The `utils/` folder contains helper modules:

-- `utils/benchmark_utils.py`: Functions to measure time, memory, and energy.
-Add your hardware here.
+- `utils/benchmark_utils.py`: Add your hardware information here.

 ## Output and Results 📊

 - **Raw results**: After running benchmarks, raw output (e.g., runtime logs, memory usage) is saved in `experiment_results/`.
-Each experiment run creates timestamped subfolders.
+All experiment results are saved in the same place; therefore, clean folders (using `clean_folders.ipynb`).
 - **Figures**: Run `evaluation.ipynb` to generate figures and tables if needed.
 The `figures/` folder contains generated plots (PNG/HTML) comparing methods by runtime, memory, and energy.
 These visuals help quickly see the efficiency differences.
-- **Reproducing plots**: Example code for plotting is included in the `analysis/` scripts.
-You can modify and re-run them to customize or extend the analysis.

 By inspecting these results, researchers can identify which XAI methods are most practical under resource constraints and how to optimize their use.